dusadrian/declared/tests/testthat/_snaps/print.md

            7    A7
       # ... plus 3 more labels, use labels() to print them all.

-# w_table works with a variable having all values NA
+# wtable works with a variable having all values NA

     Code
       print(tstable)